polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/4customchain.md

 >
 > Because Rust -> Wasm builds aren't "reproducible", each person will get a slightly different Wasm blob which will break consensus if each participant generates the file themselves.

-Once the chainspec is prepared, convert it to a "raw" chainspec.
-The raw chainspec contains all the same information, but it contains the encoded storage keys that the node will use to reference the data in its local storage.
+Once the chain spec is prepared, convert it to a "raw" chain spec.
+The raw chain spec contains all the same information, but it contains the encoded storage keys that the node will use to reference the data in its local storage.
 Distributing a raw spec ensures that each node will store the data at the proper storage keys.

 ```bash
 ./target/release/node-template build-spec --chain customSpec.json --raw > customSpecRaw.json